BlossomRec: Block-level Fused Sparse Attention Mechanism for Sequential Recommendations: Related Work

-\textbf{Sparse Attention.} Recent research has extensively investigated reducing the computational complexity of attention mechanisms.
-Fixed-pattern sparse attention approaches, such as Sliding Window Attention~\cite{SWA}, LongNet~\cite{ding2023longnet}, LogSparse~\cite{li2019logsparse}, and Power Attention~\cite{chen2025powerattention}, attempt to compute attention scores only at fixed positions during inference.
+Recent research has extensively investigated reducing the computational complexity of attention mechanisms.
+Fixed-pattern sparse attention approaches, such as SWA~\cite{SWA}, LongNet~\cite{ding2023longnet}, LogSparse~\cite{li2019logsparse}, and Power Attention~\cite{chen2025powerattention}, attempt to compute attention scores only at fixed positions during inference.
 Block-based sparse attention methods improve inference efficiency through Block-based sparse patterns, including MInference~\cite{jiang2024minference} and Block Attention~\cite{ma2024block}.
-With theg populirity of Mixture-of-Experts (MoE) architectures~\cite{liu2024deepseek}, routing-based block attention mechanisms such as MoBA~\cite{lu2025moba}, and NSA~\cite{yuan2025native} have been introduced.
+With the popularity of Mixture-of-Experts (MoE) architectures~\cite{liu2024deepseek}, routing-based block attention mechanisms such as MoBA~\cite{lu2025moba}, and NSA~\cite{yuan2025native} have been introduced.
 Notably, NSA was the first to propose a trainable sparse attention mechanism, inspiring applications like VideoNSA~\cite{song2025videonsa} and MUFASA~\cite{fu2025multimodal}.
 However, these sparse attention mechanisms often cannot be directly applied to SR due to their high parameter requirements, which may result in marginal efficiency gains and potential accuracy degradation.
 Our proposed BlossomRec effectively addresses these limitations by maintaining relatively low parameter overhead while applying to various Transformer-based models, ensuring performance and efficiency.